raulschickenz/Skills-Page/README.md

 # Skills-Page
-This page includes descriptors for my business ready skillset.
+This page includes descriptors for my business ready skillset as well as a diverse array of my personal apptitudes.

 **EDUCATION	**